 On the Connection with Peer Network Instance page, configure the parameters and click OK.

-The following table describes only some of the parameters.
-Other parameters use the default values.
+The following table describes parameters that are strongly related to the example.
+Other parameters are kept at their default values.
 For more information, see Use an Enterprise Edition transit router to create an inter-region connection.

 Parameter